kylelarsenlarsen/Kyle_Larsen_Portfolio/README.md

 ## Description
 I'm certain my use of mark down notation is surpassing my ability to utilize HTML and CSS.
 That's life, what can you do?
 ## Usage
 It's straightforward.
-You simply click on of three navigation buttons or scroll, I prefer scrolling, and you have unlocked the mystique of my webpage.
+You simply click one of three navigation buttons or scroll, I prefer scrolling, and you have unlocked the mystique of my webpage.
 Do enjoy, come again, come often, bring a friend. :)